Three Steps to Remote Pair Programming with IntelliJ

 Step 1: Install CodeTogether

-CodeTogether is a plugin that lets you host a pair programming session from your IntelliJ IDE.
-You can invite anyone to join—they can join from IntelliJ, VS Code, Eclipse, or even a browser.
+CodeTogether is a plugin that lets you live share IntelliJ.
+Invite anyone to join—they can join from IntelliJ, VS Code, Eclipse, or even a browser.
 Full end-to-end source encryption ensures all code stays secure.

 To get started, simply install CodeTogether directly from your IntelliJ-based IDE via the JetBrains Plugins Repository.